Rippling/mongoengine/docs/guide/defining-documents.rst

     class Page(Document):
         title = StringField(max_length=200, required=True)
-        date_modified = DateTimeField(default=datetime.datetime.now)
+        date_modified = DateTimeField(default=datetime.datetime.utcnow)

 As BSON (the binary format for storing data in mongodb) is order dependent, documents are serialized based on their field order.

 Dynamic document schemas
 ========================
-One of the benefits of MongoDb is dynamic schemas for a collection, whilst data should be planned and organised (after all explicit is better than implicit!) there are scenarios where having dynamic / expando style documents is desirable.
+One of the benefits of MongoDB is dynamic schemas for a collection, whilst data should be planned and organised (after all explicit is better than implicit!) there are scenarios where having dynamic / expando style documents is desirable.